-Our next Zebra advertisements (ad 4, 5) are also copy-related.
+Our next Zebra advertisements (Nos.
+4, 5) are also about copying.
 The black &

 white and colour range of copiers are represented by the black & white and coloured

 half of a Zebra.
-The Zebra of ad 5 was given colours because he is selling a
+The Zebra of No. 5 was given colours because he is selling a

 colour printer and gallopping because the printer is extremely fast.

 We have an advertisement for carbonless multicopy colour forms where Zebra fish are doing the work.
 There must be some connection between Zebras and copy and colour but I fail to see it.

 the paper that's earned its stripes.
 Considering the name of the paper —Black label— a black panter (meaning professionalism, quality) was perhaps a better choice.

 Our next example is a bit peculiar because I was surprised to find a Zebra with the